 Myth #1---The Commercially Prepared Prescription Diet Is the Only Food OPTION My Pet Can Eat

-Yes and No—The reason your pet needs to be on a prescription diet is because it is a “prescription” regarding various food groups such as fats, protein and carbohydrates as well as the vitamin and mineral content.
+Yes and No. The reason your pet needs to be on a prescription diet is because it is a “prescription” regarding various food groups such as fats, protein and carbohydrates as well as the vitamin and mineral content.
 For example, pets with kidney disease need a diet low in phosphorous.
-So—yes, if your veterinarian has diagnosed a disease, you should follow the vet’s prescription regarding your pet’s nutritional needs .
+So—yes, if your veterinarian has diagnosed a disease, you should follow the vet’s prescription regarding your pet’s nutritional needs.
 However, this doesn’t mean that the only food choice is the dry and canned food commercial options available at your veterinarian’s office.
 You can prepare a homemade option or use a combination of homemade with raw frozen food or other commercial foods, but the point is that whatever you feed, it needs to meet the nutritional needs set forth in the prescription!

-It would be difficult for the average pet owner to figure out the appropriate dietary alternatives for their pet within the confines of the “prescribed guidelines” In fact, there is a risk that if you are doing a lot of food combining on your own, you may end up doing more harm than good.
+It would be difficult for the average pet owner to figure out the appropriate dietary alternatives for their pet within the confines of the “prescribed guidelines”.
+In fact, there is a risk that if you are doing a lot of food combining on your own, you may end up doing more harm than good.
 It is quite common for pet owners to use the prescription commercial food all the while adding in miscellaneous treats and table scraps, thereby defeating the whole purpose.
 The point here is that there are natural, homemade and alternative ways to give your pet a “prescription” diet beyond the commercial prescription foods but it is highly recommended that you seek out the advice of a pet nutritionist or holistic veterinarian to ensure the diet meets the nutritional needs of your pet.

-MYTH #2—It’s Okay to Feed My Pet’s Prescription Diet to All of My Pets
+MYTH #2—It’s Okay To Feed My Pet’s Prescription Diet To All Of My Pets

-MYTH #3 –If My Pet Has Multiple Health Problems, a Commercially Prepared Prescription Diet Will Address All of my Pet’s Nutritional Needs
+MYTH #3 –If My Pet Has Multiple Health Problems, A Commercially Prepared Prescription Diet Will Address All Of My Pet’s Nutritional Needs

-Not necessarily—When pets have multiple health issues occurring, commercial pet food options are not nearly as successful.
+Not necessarily.
+When pets have multiple health issues occurring, commercial pet food options are not nearly as successful.
 For example, a dog may have severe allergies and liver disease.
 There is no one “magic” formula a vet can prescribe to address multiple health problems.
 The commercially prescribed liver diets may be lower in fat and liver-friendly, but will most likely contain grains which the pet could be allergic to.
 And even when a pet is using a commercially prepared prescription diet for one health condition, another one may develop in the process.
-For example, pets that are prone to bladder stones may use a prescription diet to prevent the bladder stones but then develop hot spots and itching. if your pet has multiple health conditions, using a custom-tailored diet specifically designed for your pet by a holistic veterinarian or pet nutritionist is a more beneficial approach.
+For example, pets that are prone to bladder stones may use a prescription diet to prevent the bladder stones but then develop hot spots and itching.
+If your pet has multiple health conditions, using a custom-tailored diet specifically designed for your pet by a holistic veterinarian or pet nutritionist is a more beneficial approach.

 When your pet is diagnosed with a particular health condition, you want to do what’s best to help.
 Diet clearly has an impact but there are many ways to approach your pet’s health problem.
 The important point is to know that there are options.